With summer winding down in Carpentersville, now is a great time to get a head start on air conditioner maintenance.

 • Testing lines, refrigerant amounts and connections

-There’s also some maintenance you can do on your own between professional tune-ups.
-It only takes about an hour to wash your outdoor condenser unit, as well as a few parts on your indoor HVAC system.
+There’s also some upkeep you can do by yourself between professional tune-ups.
+You only need about an hour to get the grime off your outdoor condenser unit, as well as a couple of pieces on your indoor HVAC system.

 Related: How Often Should You Expect to Get Air Conditioning Service Done?

 Pick a mild day to wash your air conditioner.
 At least 60 degrees Fahrenheit (20 degrees Celsius) is great.
-That way, you can run your system once you’ve cleaned it.
+That way, you can test your system once you’ve cleaned it.

 • Wet-dry vacuum and hose with a soft brush attachment